 On the other hand, insights from nutrition science suggest that the quality of calories consumed matters almost as much as the quantity.
-Calories consumed in the form of refined carbohydrates and (particularly) sugars are more problematic for the metabolism and more damaging to the gut biome than calories consumed in starchy carbohydrates, legumes, nuts and seeds.108 diet, constructed according to some clear nutritional guidelines.
+Calories consumed in the form of refined carbohydrates and (particularly) sugars are more problematic for the metabolism and more damaging to the gut biome than calories consumed in starchy carbohydrates, legumes, nuts and seeds.

+A more relevant cost comparison for our purposes is to assess the difference between the daily cost of an average diet and the daily cost of a balanced healthy diet, constructed according to some clear nutritional guidelines.
 The Nuffield Department of Primary Care Health Sciences at Oxford University has carried out such a study.
-The researchers compared the costs of achieving the government's Eatwell Guide109 against a 'baseline diet' based on typical food consumption purchases.110
+The researchers compared the costs of achieving the government's Eatwell Guide against a 'baseline diet' based on typical food consumption purchases.

-A more relevant cost comparison for our purposes is to assess the difference between the daily cost of an average diet and the daily cost of a balanced healthy